 The main banks you’ll find in Puerto Vallarta are Banamex, Banorte, and Bancomer.
 You will also find HSBC, Santander, and Scotiabank.
 All these banks have ATMs that can accept foreign bank cards.
 However, they will have varying amounts of fees.
 There is usually a daily cap on how much cash you can withdraw.

 Much like the rest of Mexico, the main language spoken in Puerto Vallarta is Spanish.
-However, because of the huge tourism industry, many tour operators speak English.
+However, because of the huge tourism industry, many tour operators that offer things to do in Puerto Vallarta with kids speak English.
 The same is the case for many hotels and restaurants.

 With that said, it is still helpful to brush up on some basic Spanish words before traveling to Puerto Vallarta with kids.
 Some examples of words you should know include hola (hello), por favor (please), and gracias (thank you).
 Desculpe is used when trying to get someone’s attention, and lo siento is used when apologizing.

 In terms of packing for a trip to Puerto Vallarta with kids, be sure to bring your bathing suits and lightweight beach towels or sarongs.
-It’s also helpful to pack some water shoes for snorkeling or boat excursions.
+It’s also helpful to pack some water shoes as some of the things to do in Puerto Vallarta with kids may require them, such as snorkeling or boat excursions.

 Most toiletries items and first aid items are available for purchase in Mexico, so there really is no need to pack them for your trip.
 However, specialty items like motion sickness strips or reef-safe sunscreen may not be as readily available in Puerto Vallarta.